Softmotions/autark/README.md

 - Build rules are described using a simple and clear declarative DSL, which is not a programming language.
 - The system provides extensive capabilities for extending the build process with custom rules.
 - Parallel compilation of C/C++ source files is supported.
+- Support of an external project dependencies.
+Take a look on [Softmotions/iwnet](https://github.com/Softmotions/iwnet)

 ## Installation